 Plate IX--Texture of gravel at the face in the Walter Butler pit in sec.
 2, T. 9 S., R. 5 W., Ottawa County, south of Glasco.

 The age of the sand and gravel deposits was determined by the aid of other fossils which were indigenous.
 An excellently preserved lower jaw bone of a horse was found deep in the sand of the Chris Weaver pit by Lesley Teasley, of Asherville, and donated to the State Geological Survey.
 It is judged from the size of the bone that the horse must have been as large or larger than the modern draft horse, while the teeth are almost as complicated.
 The specimen is similar to the teeth and jaw of Equus complicatus Leidy of Pleistocene age.
 Consequently the deposits have been classified as Pleistocene and are probably equivalent to similar beds found in Russell and Ellis counties to the west and in McPherson county to the southeast.
 [Rubey, W. W., and Bass, N. W.: The Geology of Russell County, Kansas; State Geol.
 Survey of Kansas, Bull.
 10, p.
-19.; Haworth, Erasmus: The McPherson Equus Beds; University Geological Survey of Kansas, vol. II, pp. 285-295; 1896.]
+19, available online; Haworth, Erasmus: The McPherson Equus Beds; University Geological Survey of Kansas, vol. II, pp. 285-295; 1896.]

 Plate X--Side and top views of lower jaw bone of a horse (Equus complicatus Leidy) taken from the Chris Weaver sand and gravel pit near Glasco, Cloud County.
 About [one-half] natural size.